 Gravenheim is a city that squats on the banks of the River Schaal like a stone gargoyle, half-ruined and half-magnificent, a frontier between the wild and the civilised, the holy and the damned.
 Its alabaster keep rises pale against a smoke-choked sky, and the bells of the Cathedral of the Veiled Saint toll over crooked alleys where merchants, mercenaries, spies, and pilgrims jostle for place.

-It is a principality of the Holy Empire, nominally loyal to a distant Emperor whose shadow falls longer than his hand.
-Here the Prince rules—part sovereign, part vassal, caught between loyalty and ambition.
+It is a principality of the Holy and Apostolic Empire, nominally loyal to a Kaiser in distant Kaiserhof.
+But here in Gravenheim, the Prince rules—part sovereign, part vassal, caught between loyalty and ambition.

 The court is a nest of intrigue, where each whisper can weigh more than a sword.
 Secrets are the true coin of Gravenheim, and spies thrive in every corner.
 Four great powers hold sway within the city walls and beyond:

-- The Crown, seat of the Prince in the Alabaster Keep, struggling to balance imperial demands with local rivalries.
+- The Alabaster Court, seat of the Prince in the Alabaster Keep.

-- The Church of the Veiled Saint, half-inspired, half-corrupt, where miracles and heresies walk hand in hand.
+- The Church of the Veiled Saint, where miracles and heresies walk hand in hand.

-- The Army of the Iron Standard, iron-shod boots that keep order—or break it—depending on who pays their captains.
+- The Imperial Army, iron-shod boots that keep order—or break it.

 The mood of Gravenheim is one of Gothic High Fantasy: grandeur sliding into decay, hope knotted with dread.
-Think of Gormenghast’s crumbling halls, the labyrinthine shadows of Gene Wolfe’s Citadel, or the grim realism of the Holy Roman Empire after dusk.
-This is a place where the stones themselves seem to brood, where every bargain has a cost, and where the line between miracle and curse is perilously thin.
+Think Gormenghast, the Citadel of Gene Wolfe, or the Holy Roman Empire at dusk.

 When you step into Gravenheim, you are not only entering a city—you are entering a story of ambition, betrayal, and the long twilight struggle between light and shadow.